 Eczema is a dry skin condition that causes the skin to become red (inflamed) and itchy.
 On darker skin, eczema may not look red – it may look darker or lighter, and feel rough.

 You can easily manage most eczema at home but it needs care every day.
-There is no cure for eczema - just good management.
+There's no cure for eczema – just good management.
+Avoiding triggers, bathing, moisturising and steroid use are all part of the management of eczema in children.

 Avoiding triggers